There are so many exciting top destinations in Asia, deciding where to go can be difficult; but that's a good problem to have.

 Many travelers prefer Thailand's pleasant northern capital over the hectic pace of life in Bangkok.
 Most of the tourist action happens within Chiang Mai's Old City, where orange-robed monks from the many temples smile as they pass.

 From numerous cultural festivals and sprawling night markets to mountain trekking and scores of beautiful temples, Chiang Mai attracts over a million visitors a year who just can't wait to come back.
-Chiang Mai is certainly most popular among the top 10 places to visit in Thailand.
+Chiang Mai is certainly the most popular among the top 10 places to visit in Thailand.

 Pai, a riverside village only four hours north of Chiang Mai, is a bonus; you can visit both of them together as a "package."